Antichrist (film): Filming

 The forests of Rhein-Sieg-Kreis in Germany stood in for mountainous regions in Washington state, U.S., where the film is set.

 Filming took 40 days to finish, from 20 August to the end of September 2008.
 The film was shot in the German state of North Rhine-Westphalia.
 Locations were used in Rhein-Sieg-Kreis, part of the Cologne region (including rural areas in Nutscheid) and Wuppertal.
-It was the first film by von Trier to be entirely filmed in Germany.
+It was the first film by Trier to be entirely filmed in Germany.
 The fictional setting of the film, however is, near Seattle, USA.
 The film was shot on digital video, primarily using Red One cameras in 4K resolution.
 The slow-motion sequences were shot with a Phantom V4 in 1,000 frames per second.
-Filming techniques involved dollys, hand-held camerawork and computer-programmed "motion control", of which the team had previous experience from Von Trier's 2006 film The Boss of It All.
+Filming techniques involved dollys, hand-held camerawork and computer-programmed "motion control", of which the team had previous experience from Trier's 2006 film The Boss of It All.
 One shot, where the couple is having sex under a tree, was particularly difficult since the camera would switch from being hand-held to motion controlled in the middle of the take.

-Von Trier had not recovered completely from his depression when filming started.
+Trier had not recovered completely from his depression when filming started.
 He repeatedly excused himself to the actors for being in the mental condition he was, and was not able to operate the camera as he usually does, which made him very frustrated.
 "The script was filmed and finished without much enthusiasm, made as it was using about half of my physical and intellectual capacity", the director said in an interview.
-Gainsbourg recalled that von Trier provided little direction during the shoot, but characterized the filming process as freeing and allowing room for both herself and Dafoe to experiment with varying performance styles.
+Gainsbourg recalled that Trier provided little direction during the shoot, but characterized the filming process as freeing and allowing room for both herself and Dafoe to experiment with varying performance styles.